-2. No one is questioning your ability to be creative.
+2. No one is questioning your copywriting ability.

-And no one gets it right 100% of the time.
+And no copywriter gets copy right 100% of the time.

+Feedback is when imposter syndrome can start to creep in, especially if you’ve never received it on your copywriting work or haven’t received feedback on your copy for awhile!
 First of all, remember that the review is to discuss how what you’ve created has solved the problem: Not about your ability to solve it.
 No one is saying that you’re not creative or that you aren’t good at what you do.
-They’re not giving feedback on you personally.
+They’re not giving feedback on you.